GuidanceOfGrace/XEdit-PACT/Readme.md

 ===========================================================================
 # LATEST CHANGES #

-1.55
-- General code optimization and bug fixing, this should also resolve *UnboundLocalError*
-- Fully switched cleaning process to internal commands instead of creating batch files.
-- Added plugins from *FO4 | Previs Repair Pack (PRP)* to the internal ignore list.
-- Added plugins from *FO4 | Sim Settlements 2 (SS2)* to the internal ignore list.
+1.70
+- Increased internal timer values to prevent rare cases where PACT would skip all plugins.
+- Additional optimizations to prevent more errors and ensure successful plugin cleaning.
+- PACT will now disable most buttons during plugin cleaning to prevent rogue input.
+- PACT will now wait for xedit to close before you can start cleaning again.
+- You can now adjust *Journal Expiration* in the GUI or *PACT Settings.ini*
+- You can now adjust *Cleaning Timeout* in the GUI or *PACT Settings.ini*
-- Added support for *Fallout New Vegas*
+- Added support for *FO4VREdit.exe* and *TES5VREdit.exe*.
+- Removed specific name requirements for MO2 executable.
+- Dark mode / window style is now enabled by default.